Teyana Taylor’s Pixie Is the Haircut That Lives Rent Free in My Head

 Does a pixie cut still look good once it starts growing out?

-By maintaining softer layers on top and neater edges around the ears, the style can evolve gracefully, avoiding that awkward in-between stage.
+Keep softer layers on top and cleaner edges around the ears.
+The style evolves gradually into a short crop instead of going through that awkward in-between stage.

 How do you keep a pixie cut looking styled without using heat every day?

-Short hair thrives on structure, not heat.
-When the cut is right, a little finger styling while the hair is still damp does the trick.
+The secret is in the cut, not the styling.
+When the shape is right, finger styling while your hair is damp does most of the work.

-A dab of cream or mousse helps set the style, and a satin scarf at night holds everything in place.
-Heat is then just an option, not a necessity.
+A little cream or mousse sets the style, and sleeping with a satin scarf keeps everything in place.
+Heat becomes an option for special occasions, not a daily requirement.